afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 }
 ```

 At this point it is important to understand that **`groupingKeyNames`** determine the actual physical grouping of events - all Transactions with the same values of specified parameters (e.g. _beneficiary #25 -> payee #12_ have to be aggregated in the same parallel instance of the evaluating operator.
-Naturally, the process of distributing data in such manner in Flink's API is realised by a `keyBy()` function.
+Naturally, the process of distributing data in such a manner in Flink's API is realised by a `keyBy()` function with a hard-coded `KeySelector`.

-Although most examples in the [documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/api_concepts.html#define-keys-using-field-expressions) use specific fixed events' fields, nothing prevents us from extracting them in a more dynamic fashion, based on the specifications of the rules.
-For this we will need one additional preparation step before invoking the `keyBy()` function.
+Most examples in the [documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/api_concepts.html#define-keys-using-field-expressions) use specific fixed events' fields.
+However, we can also extract them in a more dynamic fashion based on the specifications of the rules.
+For this, we need one additional operator that prepares every event to be dispatched to a respective aggregating instance.

-Let's look at a high level how our main processing pipeline might look like:
+On a high level, our main processing pipeline might look like this:

 ```java
 DataStream<Alert> alerts =